 The oldest and most popular framework for decentralized networks is “Proof-of-Work.”
 Originally developed in 1993, the Proof of Work consensus mechanism was first popularized when it was used to launch Bitcoin.
-The system has stood the test of time.
-Over Bitcoin’s 12-year history, the core blockchain has never failed.
-This track-record is a testament to the enduring appeal of the PoW model.

 Computational work is easy to do, easy to permanently record, and easy to verify.
 This is probably why Bitcoin’s network has survived for well over a decade.
 However, the model does have some downsides.

-Proof-of-stake is also a relatively new method of validating a transaction on the blockchain.
-In comparison, proof-of-work has been used as part of the core protocol of Bitcoin's consensus mechanism since its inception.
+POS is also a relatively new method of validating a transaction on the blockchain.
+In comparison, POW has been used as part of the core protocol of Bitcoin's consensus mechanism since its inception.
 However, to be fair, in the scope of history and the tried and true double entry accounting system, both methods still need to develop a longer track record before being enshrined as a permanent fixture in the world of finance.

 Both methodologies for validating the blockchain will most likely be around for the foreseeable future considering Bitcoin uses PoW and ETH is in the process of shifting towards PoS.
 Both cryptocurrencies make up the lion's share of the total market capitalization of crypto assets in the market.

 Miners such as Argo Blockchain present an elegant solution to POWs biggest drawbacks.
 By mining with renewable energy and expanding strategically in North America, miners like Argo could shift the balance of power on the Bitcoin blockchain away from major players making the network robust over the long run.